Original edition published 2016

 In those days a decree went out from Caesar Augustus that all the world should be registered.
 This was the first registration when[a] Quirinius was governor of Syria.
 And all went to be registered, each to his own town.
 And Joseph also went up from Galilee, from the town of Nazareth, to Judea, to the city of David, which is called Bethlehem, because he was of the house and lineage of David, to be registered with Mary, his betrothed,[b] who was with child.
 And while they were there, the time came for her to give birth.
 And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn.
 (Luke 2:1-7, ESV)

 Luke's introduction links us to political, military and economic aspects at the time of Jesus' birth.
-In Italy, Rome's citizens lived free of direct taxation or external threat.
+In Italy, Rome's citizens lived free of direct taxation, or external threat.
 The lower class ("Plebs") were used to receiving, like the soldiers, "donations" from their Caesar.
-Rome's dominions were overseen or directly ruled on behalf of Rome's first citizen and citizens.
+Rome's dominions were overseen or directly ruled on behalf of Rome's first citizen or citizens.
 (They did have cause to fear their multitude of enslaved workers.)

 Consider Augustus himself.
 His life to age 30 is available in considerable detail from early Roman records.
 His later life is less able to be known; for example, what did he do between 16 BC and 13 BC in Gaul and Germany?
 Such records as exist of later years are viewed with some suspicion (Everitt, 2006, xi).
 There are impressive records and some even date to the period not long after his life.
 However, consider this list of informative writings:

-• Autobiography to 25 BC (written in Spain by Augustus)
+- Autobiography to 25 BC (written in Spain by Augustus)

-• Correspondence of Augustus to Cicero
+- Correspondence of Augustus to Cicero

-• Memoirs of Agrippa
+- Memoirs of Agrippa

-• History of the times of Augustus by Polio
+- History of the times of Augustus by Polio

-• Commentaries by Messala on the civil wars after Julius Caesar’s assassination
+- Commentaries by Messala on the civil wars after Julius Caesar’s assassination

-• Livy’s history of Rome (30 books, covering 44 BC to 9 BC)
+- Livy’s history of Rome (30 books, covering 44 BC to 9 BC)

-• Life of Augustus by Nicolaus of Damascus
+- Life of Augustus by Nicolaus of Damascus

-• Rome’s civil wars in the 1st century BC by Appian ends in 35 BC
+- Rome’s civil wars in the 1st century BC by Appian (ends in 35 BC)

-Unlike of Augustus, no contemporary attempt was made to detail the early life of Jesus - why should there have been?
+Unlike of Augustus, no known contemporary attempt was made to write the early life of Jesus - why should there have been?
 He was of truly humble origins from a minor fragment of the dominions of Rome.
-He had neither troops nor wealth and could never have been classed as even the lowest citizen of Rome.
+He had neither troops nor wealth, and could never have been classed as even the lowest citizen of Rome.
 The vast wealth of dateable fragments and documents covering the ministry of Jesus and his earliest followers stand in contrast to his origins and status.
 (It is no easy matter to do justice to the available primary documentary information in reconstructing the “original” account.
 Despite the advanced stage of current knowledge and the published Greek text, probably the meticulous task will never be ended.)

 Julius Caesar had used his authority in 46 BC to bring in the more scientific Julian calendar; a calendar which was a legacy for 16 centuries.
 With Augustus’ approval (or instigation?), in 7 BC the calendar month of August received its new name honouring him, just as July (Iulius) had been renamed in 44 BC for the so recently killed Julius Caesar.
 I suppose those month names penetrated the wilds of Rome’s dominions, including Judaea and Galilee.